 The patient is given a local and topical anesthetic to numb the skin and a mild sedative, so that the procedure is not painful.
 A sophisticated X-ray machine that creates moving pictures in “real” time enables the doctor to see the catheter as it is guided through the blood vessels and into the appropriate arteries.

-Embolism of the affected arteries is completed by injecting sand-sized particles into the catheter.
+Embolization of the affected arteries is completed by injecting an antibiotic and particles into blood vessel through the catheter.
 The abnormal arteries become blocked with the particles, resulting in a lack of blood flow to the abnormal tissues of the joint reducing inflammation and pain.

 Patients are discharged one to two hours after the treatment.
 As the procedure is minimally invasive, the incidence of any complications is very low.
 Patients might experience bruising or pain at the injection site.
 Some rare complications include allergic reactions, infection, bleeding/bruising, skin irritation.

 The embolization is an outpatient procedure that is about 60 minutes.
 To prepare, patients are asked not to eat or drink anything after midnight the day of their procedure as a mild sedative may be given to help you relax.
 Patients are discharged 1-2 hours after the procedure.
 Most patients fly into Los Angeles the day prior to their procedure.
 Some patients may take ibuprofen for a couple of days otherwise there is minimal to no discomfort after the treatment.
 We recommend waiting a day before getting on a flight due to the light sedation you may have been given.

 ACE has proven to be a successful method to treat a frozen shoulder.
 According to one study, pain scores, as measured on the Visual Analog Scale, decreased by 35.6% within a month of ACE.6 Six months after the procedure, the pain levels had decreased by 69.6%.6